-- The MEng requires 30 total units, including 24 units of graduate-level course work and 6 units of CSE 598 Master's Project work culminating in a successful project defense. - 12 of the 24 units must be CSE departmental courses at the 400 level or above.
-Of these 12 units, 9 units must be at the 500 level or above. - Students may count up to 6 units of course work taken outside the Computer Science & Engineering department toward their degree.
-Out-of-department courses must be individually reviewed and approved by the department to ensure that they offer suitably technical graduate-level content.
-No more than 6 out-of-department units may be counted except in extraordinary circumstances, and no more than 12 such units may be counted in any case. - Up to 15 units of 400-level courses can count for graduate credit. - None of the 30 units may be taken as independent study (i.e., CSE 400 or CSE 500). - CSE courses with an "N" designation do not count toward the master's degree. - All 30 units required for the degree must be taken for a grade (i.e., not pass/fail), and the grade received in each course must be C- or better. - Per McKelvey School of Engineering guidelines, students must maintain a grade-point average of at least 2.70.
+- The MEng requires 30 total units, including 24 units of graduatelevel course work and 6 units of CSE 598 Master's Project work culminating in a successful project defense. - 12 of the 24 units must be CSE departmental courses at the 400 level or above.
+Of these 12 units, 9 units must be at the 500 level or above. - Students may count up to 12 units of course work taken outside the Computer Science & Engineering Department toward their degree.
+To count more than 6 such units, the student and their faculty advisor must justify how the outside units contribute to a coherent, interdisciplinary plan of study, which must be reviewed and approved by the department.
+Increasing justification will be required as the number of outside units increases.
+In addition, each out-of-department course must be individually reviewed and approved by the department to ensure that it offers suitably technical graduate-level content. - Up to 15 units of 400-level courses can count for graduate credit. - None of the 30 units may be taken as independent study (i.e., CSE 400 or CSE 500). - CSE courses with an "N" designation do not count toward the master's degree. - All 30 units required for the degree must be taken for a grade (i.e., not pass/fail), and the grade received in each course must be C- or better. - Per McKelvey School of Engineering guidelines, students must maintain a grade-point average of at least 2.70.